9 Things Homeowners Never Clean But Should

 2) Dryer Vent

 Reports indicate that dryer vents account for upwards of 15,000 incidents of fire breakouts annually with malfunction resulting from lint built-up due to neglected maintenance often cited as the cause.
+So this should never be on the list of things homeowners never clean.
 To ensure you don’t end up among those statistics, you should clean your dryer vent every six months.

 And how do you that?
 It’s simple.
 Disconnect the dryer from the power outlet then remove the lint screen and empty it.
 Now move the dryer forward to create space to remove the tube and expose the vent.
 Vacuum this vent a couple of times pushing the vacuum as far up the vent as you can.
 When you’re done, reattach everything as it was.

 Many people think it’s a given the dishwasher to always be clean since, well, that’s what it does but that’s not the case.
 Food particles accumulate in hard-to-reach places reducing the effectiveness of dishwashing and resulting in appalling smells.